 8. Your rosemary plant is infested with pests or diseases

-Rosemary is a hardy plant and is known for being disease resistance.
+Rosemary is a hardy plant and is known for being disease resistant.
 But rosemary plants are by no means immune to pests and disease.

 Pests and diseases include aphids, spittlebugs, whiteflies, powdery mildew as well as root and crown rot.

-The damage from pests and diseases are often visible with tell-tale signs of yellow, black and even dying leaves.
+The damage from pests and diseases is often visible with tell-tale signs of yellow, black, and even dying leaves.

 Some pests can be sprayed off using a hose as the rosemary plant is hardy.
 Some can be shaken off or removed by hand.

 If you have a plant that is badly infested it may be wiser to simply destroy the plant to protect your other herbs.

 If you use your herbs for cooking you need to be careful about the type of pesticide you use.
 My choice is Neem oil but be careful not to treat your plants when they are exposed to direct sunlight.
 And remember, the best protection is prevention so inspect your plants on a daily basis.

 9. Root rot due to overwatering, wrong soil, or pot

 When leaves turn yellow and there are no signs of pests and infestation it is easy to reach for the watering hose.